 What’s the surprising drinking exception for adults?
 A federal law commonly known as the Buckley Amendment protects the privacy rights of college students age 18 through 20.
-Without a student’s permission, it is illegal even for parents to obtain copies of academic grades.
-The same is true for attendance records, medical records, or other educational information.
+Without a student’s permission, it is illegal even for parents to get copies of grades.
+The same is true for attendance records, medical records, or other educational fact.
 Parents can’t even find out if their students have stopped going to classes.
 If they’re under the care of a school psychiatrist.
 Or if they are flunking out of school.

 Law Makes One Exception

-- own and drive automobiles
+- Own and drive autos.

-- purchase or even perform in pornography
+- Buy or even perform in pornography.

-- give legal consent for sexual intercourse
+- Give legal consent for sexual intercourse.

-- hold public office
+- Hold public office.

-- serve on juries that convict others of murder
+- Serve on juries that convict others of murder.

-- be an employer
+- Be an employer.

-- hunt wildlife with deadly weapons
+- Hunt wildlife with deadly weapons.

-- be put in prison
+- Be put in prison.

-- sue in court
+- Sue in court.